 Since immunization at present is the most effective means of combating HBV infection, non-responders always remain at risk of getting infected.
 Identifying non-responding immunogenetic marker could help protect non-responders by giving them alternative protective therapy and would also permit avoiding administering vaccine to identified non-responding groups in a given population.
 Designing HLA restricted epitope based anti-HBV vaccine is an alternative for non-responding groups.

-], though other reports from Germany suggest its protective role (Table 3B).
+], though other reports from Germany suggest its protective role (Table ).
 It is also protective in vertical transmission of HBV and HCV infection (Tables and ).
 Recognizing HLA DR13 restricted HBV and HCV T cell epitopes could lead to identification of similar/common antigenic determinants and open possibilities for designing a combined anti HBV-HCV vaccine.

 Variations in the immune response to viral insult appear to be genetically inherited.
 Reports on HLA gene associations with viral infections are inconsistent and contradictory.
 Several factors including (1) alteration in antigen binding affinity, (2) ineffective antigen presentation, (3) ineffective interaction of Ag-MHC and TCRs, (4) absence of specific T cells, (5) cytokine deficiency and (6) inadequate complement activation may contribute to defective/inefficient HLA mediated immune response mechanisms and various disease manifestations.
 Indirect associations of HLA in disease pathology have also been proposed.
 Circulating autoantibodies against HLA Class II and class I molecules have been found, and may represent autoimmune response against HLA molecules that may induce HCV related chronic liver damage[111

 Due to (1) the highly polymorphic nature of HLA genes, (2) diversity observed in genetic interactions and (3) complexity of immune response, it has not been possible so far to “Tag” any allele or loci as a potential candidate for a particular disease or disease outcome.
 However clinical evidence vividly indicates such associations.
 Thus, it is prudent to argue that response to viral hepatitis infection is immunogenetically governed by multiple candidate genes (including HLA and non HLA genes) acting either independently or in association.
 HLA genes could be directly involved or may be closely linked to genetic markers for true susceptibility, protection and treatment response genes.